-E-Postpay (either manual, with no dial, or dial, with a rotary dial).
+E-Postpay (either with no dial, for manual operation, or with a rotary dial.
 (Only made in the "1"-box-style.)

 The detailed discussions above are for the "1C1/2C1" series.

 Of course, the complete apparatus code will typically have further characters, notably a color code, since both box and panel versions were made with several different finishes (different repertoires for the two types).